Recommended by Asha Dornfest

 Julie is one of my top "parent of adult" role models.
 She's a fearless-yet-humble writer and a fierce advocate for young people.

 Liminal states are the in-between stages—in other words, transitions.
-And as a Gen Xer who is about to become an empty nester, I think about this stuff a lot.
+As a Gen Xer who is about to become an empty nester, I think about this stuff a lot.

 Jenna and I are at similar places in our parenting lives, which we discovered through our writing here.
 That’s the magic of sharing our stories.